-policy design and monetary transmission mechanism.
-The theoretical background of inflation persistence is the sticky price models (Taylor, 1979, 1980; Calvo, 1983), after that a lot of document focused on the empirical performance of inflation persistence (Fuhrer and Moore, 1995; Christiano, Eichenbaum, and Evans, 2001; Roberts, 2001; Driscoll and Holden, 2004; Coenen and Wieland, 2005, etc.).
+There has been a great deal of study concerning inflation persistence and its properties, because the degree of inflation persistence is very important for monetary policy design and monetary transmission mechanism.
+The theoretical background of inflation persistence is the sticky price models (Taylor, 1979, 1980; Calvo, 1983), after that a lot of document focused on the empirical performance of inflation persistence (Fuhrer and Moore, 1995; Christiano, Eichenbaum, and Evans, 2001; Roberts, 2001; Driscoll and Holden, 2004; Coenen and Wieland, 2005; etc.).
 Some research has found that inflation exhibits high persistence in industrial countries, but others point out that the above-mentioned results are very sensitive to the statistical techniques employed.
-Another issue which has attracted much attention and research is the persistence stability, some authors have found evidence of a decrease in inflation persistence in recent years (Taylor, 2000; Cogley and Sargent, 2001; Kim, Nelson, and Piger, 2004; Meller, 2012; Gerlach and Tillmann, 2012, etc.), while others give support to the opposite conclusion (Batini, 2002; Stock, 2001; Levin and Piger, 2003; O'Reilly and Whelan, 2004, etc.).
-At the same time, there is much literature focusing on explaining the factors that influence the degree of inflation persistence (Amano, 2007; L Benati, 2008; Hubrich and Marcellino, 2009; T Davig, T Doh , 2009; Conrad, 2012).
+Another issue which has attracted much attention and research is the persistence stability, some authors have found evidence of a decrease in inflation persistence in recent years (Taylor, 2000; Cogley and Sargent, 2001; Kim, Nelson, and Piger, 2004; Meller, 2012; Gerlach and Tillmann, 2012.etc.), while others give support to the opposite conclusion (Batini, 2002; Stock, 2001; Levin and Piger, 2003; O'Reilly and Whelan, 2004.etc.).
+At the same time, there are many literature focusing on explaining the factors that influence the degree of inflation persistence (Amano, 2007; L Benati, 2008; Hubrich and Marcellino, 2009; T Davig, T Doh, 2009; Conrad, 2012).

-Despite the extensive literature focusing on inflation persistence, most of it is concerned about industrial countries.
-In most developing countries, the inflation problem is far more serious than that in developed countries and the external shock to inflation is more common.
-This paper is mainly interested in the inflation persistence in Latin America; in this developing area the inflation level was high and volatile in past several decades.
-There is little literature on this issue in Latin America, among them Carlos Capistrani (2009) studies on the mean and persistence of inflation in the 10 largest Latin American countries for the period 1980-2007; Manuel Ramos-Francia, D Chiquiar, AE Noriega, M Ramos-Francia (2010) test a change in inflation persistence in Mexico; Nikolaos Giannellisa&Minoas Koukouritakis (2013) test the inflation rate persistence in Brazil, Mexico, Uruguay and Venezuela.
+Despite the extensive literature focusing on inflation persistence, most of them are concerning about industrial countries.
+In most developing countries, the inflation problem is far more serious than that in developed countries and the external shock to inflation is occurred more common.
+This paper is mainly interested in the inflation persistence in Latin America, in this developing area the inflation level is high and volatile in past several decades.
+There are a few literature on this issue in Latin American, among them Carlos Capistrani(2009) studies the mean and persistence of inflation in the 10 largest Latin American countries for the period 1980-2007; Manuel Ramos-Francia, D Chiquiar, AE Noriega, M Ramos-Francia (2010) test a change in inflation persistence in Mexico; Nikolaos Giannellisa & Minoas Koukouritakis(2013) test the inflation rate persistence in Brazil, Mexico, Uruguay and Venezuela.

-The most often used methodology in empirical research in inflation persistence is using I(1) or I(0) to describe the data processes, and the Augmented Dickey Fuller (ADF) to test if there is a unit root in it; if there is a unit root, it means that the impact of shocks to the data series of inflation is permanent - then the speed of inflation return to its long-run equilibrium value after a shock is slow.
+The most often used methodology in empirical research in inflation persistence is using I(1) or I(0) to describe the data processes, and using Augmented Dickey Fuller (ADF) to test if there is a unit root in it, if there is a unit root, it means that the impact of shocks to the data series of inflation is permanent, then the speed of inflation's return to its long-run equilibrium value after a shock is slow.
 The models to describe the I(1) or I(0) processes can be AR, ARMA and ARIMA.
-In these methods, all data are supposed to be linear series and do not consider the cross-sectional dependence and heterogeneity across panel members.
+In these methods, all data are supposed to be linear series and not considering the cross-sectional dependence and heterogeneity across panel members.
 This paper analyzes inflation persistence using recent work by Wu and Lee (2009) which tests panel unit root of non-linear series.
 This methodology employs the Kapetanios-Shin-Snell(KSS) test based on the panel seeming unrelated regression method(SURKSS) with a Fourier function.
-In contrast to the conventional univariate unit root test and panel-based unit root test, the SURKSS test with a Fourier function is superior in power when the data generating process is highly non-linear and when there is cross-sectional dependence and heterogeneity across panel members.
+In contrast to conventional univariate unit root test and panel-based unit root test, the SURKSS test with a Fourier function is superior in power when the data generating process is highly non-linear and when there exists cross-sectional dependence and heterogeneity across panel members.